Annushkaaaaa/to-dos-api/README.md

 2. Open terminal in this folder
 3. Run `java -jar karate.jar ToDoControllerEnd-to-EndTesting.feature`

+OR

+1. Run `docker-compose up -d` command in your terminal In karate docker-container you can see logs with test run results.

 ## Ports
 - localhost:36000 - IDE
 - localhost:35000 - Docker